 A medical marijuana caregiver cannot have more than 3 patient

 How long will a Missouri patient’s certification be valid for?

-A patient or caregiver registration will be valid from the date of issuance and expire one year later.
+A patient or caregiver card will be valid from the date of issuance and expires one year later.

 Do I need to register as a medical cannabis patient in Missouri?

 Yes.
 All medical marijuana patients and their caregivers are required to register with the DHSS.